Good game! but I think I played it around the same time as Grand Theft Auto and the gameplay is reallllllly repetitious

 I tried to interact with the birds a number of times on the PS2 but the camera made it kind of a nightmare and I gave up.

 One nice thing about the PS3 version (that I THINK was absent from the PS2 although I might have just never utilized it) is the ability to remap your buttons and tweak the camera movements in several ways.
 I assume that carried over to the new remaster?

-― You dishonor your ancestors with your emoji abstention (Old Lunch), Thursday, 15 February 2018 14:17 (one year ago) link
+― You dishonor your ancestors with your emoji abstention (Old Lunch), Thursday, 15 February 2018 14:17 (two years ago) link

 That was pretty great.
 I made it 16 minutes in before I suspected there could be significant spoilers (which the video impressively avoided before that, for the most part), but when I finish the game I'll definitely finish the video.
 I love the idea of game designers hiding things that are bigger than mere jokey easter eggs (almost as much as I love posters being citing by their dumb screen names).
 One of the best aspects of Breath of the Wild was all the substantial stuff you could do or get lost in that was completely irrelevant to the completion of the game.
 I suspect people are still figuring that one out, too.

 ― Josh in Chicago, Monday, 26 August 2019 18:27 (eleven months ago) link

 ― Andrew Farrell, Wednesday, 28 August 2019 21:25 (eleven months ago) link

 ― Nhex, Thursday, 29 August 2019 05:46 (eleven months ago) link